CawaAlreadyTaken/uni.advanced_programming.project/doc/AP-protocol_0.1.md

 ### Dropped

-If a drone receives a Message that must be dropped due to the Packet Drop Probability, then it sends Dropped twice to the client.
+If a drone receives a Message that must be dropped due to the Packet Drop Rate, then it sends Dropped twice to the client.

-This message cannot be dropped by drones due to Packet Drop Probability.
+This message cannot be dropped by drones due to Packet Drop Rate.

 ```rust
 struct Dropped {